graypit/docs/guides/walkthroughs/nft.md

 DigitalBits is a distributed ledger technology that allows anyone to build low-cost and fast financial services.
 DigitalBits has some of the best documentation and tutorials to help a blockchain developer get started quickly.

-## What is a lumen?
+## What is a digitalbit?

-Lumens are the tokens used by the wider DigitalBits Network, to send sums of money and convert currency.
+Digitalbits are the tokens used by the wider DigitalBits Network, to send sums of money and convert currency.

 ##  What is a DigitalBits Laboratory?